Graph subshifts

-\begin{rem} {The duality between forbidding and allowing no longer holds in general when the subshifts are not of finite type.
+\begin{remark} {The duality between forbidding and allowing no longer holds in general when the subshifts are not of finite type.
 For example we can think about the set of graphs authorizing exactly those finite graphs which have exactly one red vertex.
-This set however is not closed topologically (cf. \cite{ArrighiCayleyNesme} as summarized by the Appendix) and hence it is not a subshift.
-Its closure is the so-called \dfn{one-dimensional sunny-side-up} subshift, as defined by forbidding those finite graphs having two red vertices.} \end{rem}
+This set however is not closed topologically (because the red vertex can in some sense vanish to infinity; cf. \cite{ArrighiCayleyNesme} as summarized by the Appendix) and hence it is not a subshift.
+Its closure is the so-called \dfn{one-dimensional sunny-side-up} subshift, as defined by forbidding those finite graphs having two red vertices.} \end{remark}

-\begin{rem} {In the pairs $(F,L)$, $L$ cannot always be assumed to be the language labelling the paths of $F$.
-For example, requiring every vertex to have an edge with port $a\in\Sigma$ is a very natural finite-type condition, but this SFT is not of the form $\sett[\G_{\Sigma,\pi}]X{\forall v\in L(X),\forall F\in\F,(X_v)\restr{\L_F}\ne F}$ as the $\L_F$ do not contain $a$ and hence cannot tell that it is absent.\\ The same remark holds for the dual definitions, \ie through allowed patterns: think of the SFT consisting of those graphs having no port $a\in\Sigma$.} \end{rem}

-The equivalent definitions all capture the concept of local constraint, and in the following sections we often define our SFTs by describing some conditions that graphs must locally satisfy.
-Among these conditions, \dfn{nearest-neighbor constraints} are those defined with a single edge between two vertices, that is $L\in\Pi$.